-There are various assays for pinking around the world, all variations of the test established by Simpson in 1977 that are based on the measurement of an increase of optical density at 500 nm induced by the addition to the wine of a solution of hydrogen peroxide.
+There are various assays for pinking around the world.
+All variations are founded on the method created by Simpson in 1977, which is based on the measurement of an increase of optical density at 500 nm induced by the addition of a hydrogen peroxide solution to wine.
 The test can take between 8 and 24 hours.

-If you don't have time and are satisfied with a rough estimate, try the following test.
+However, if you don't have time and are satisfied with a rough estimate, try the following test.